webplatform/docs-wpd/Architecture/index.md

 {{TODO| Should there be a sub-page structure for methods and properties of an interface? like DOM/interfaces/HTMLElement/properties/children ?}}
 CHRIS - yes, I think there should be, but I'm not 100% sure of the best way to express this below.

 {{TODO | Where would proprietary information live, if it were to be included?
-E.g. how to write a Mozilla extension.}}
+E.g. how to write a Mozilla extension.
 CHRIS - the following is from Doug Schepers, and I think it ncely illustrates the conundrum we have here:

 &lt;DOUG&gt;